rogerqiu7/llm-pizza-reviews/README.md

    - The user enters a question (e.g., *"What do people think about the crust?"*).
    - The system retrieves the top 5 semantically similar reviews from Chroma.
    - The question and relevant reviews are sent to LLaMA 3 via LangChain.
+   - Parameters of the model can be adjusted like like `temperature` and `top_p` to control diversity and randomness of answers.
    - The model answers using context from the actual reviews.

 ---